OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Discussion

 \subsubsection{Adapting the method for OSINT investigations}

 We adapted and extended the Matchmaking for AI method \cite{liu2024humancenterednlpfactcheckingcodesigning} for an OSINT context to structure design workshops and generate innovative yet feasible ideas.
 We followed the three key steps of the original method.
 First, for mapping stakeholder domain expertise and AI needs, we focused on challenges and learning goals across the OSINT Intelligence Model for OSINT investigations.
 For Step 2, playing with AI probes to make participants familiar with ``affordances of the technology,'' we used ChatGPT and Team-GPT as probes.
-For the third step, brainstorming AI design elements, we identified the strengths and limitations of general-purpose LLMs and explored ways to enhance the user experience.
+For the third step, brainstorming AI design elements, we identified ways to tailor general-purpose LLMs in developing and applying OSINT skills.

-However, we also extended this method by addressing two limitations revealed by our study context.
+We also extended this method by addressing two limitations revealed by our study context.
 First, our brainstorming sessions in a group setting, with a mix of co-located and online setups alleviated the limits of interpersonal engagement and creative expression among participants in a remote, individual study setting.
-Second, we used ChatGPT and Team-GPT as functional technology probes \cite{hutchinson_technology_2003} from the start, compared to Wizard-of-Oz simulations, to help participants envision more diverse and concrete AI solutions.
+Second, we used ChatGPT and Team-GPT as functional technology probes \cite{hutchinson_technology_2003}, compared to Wizard-of-Oz simulations, to help participants envision more diverse and concrete AI solutions.